 Paragard May Break During Removal: Study

-A 2015 study published in the Open Journal of Clinical & Medical Case Reports looked at multiple cases of Paragard IUD breakage that occurred upon removal of the birth control device.
-The researchers concluded that “the possibility of its breakage should be recognized by clinicians.”
+A 2015 study published in the Open Journal of Clinical & Medical Case Reports looked at multiple cases of Paragard intrauterine devices breaking that occurred upon removal of the IUD.
+The researchers concluded that "the possibility of its breakage should be recognized by clinicians."

 Paragard IUD Side Effects

-Serious side effects of the Paragard IUD may include:
+Serious complications of a broken IUD may include:

-- Paragard expulsion or falling out of the uterus
+- Paragard device expulsion or falling out of the uterus

 - Ectopic pregnancy (fertilized egg growing outside a woman's uterus)